glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 </div>

 This is our first indicator that lists aren't the only ways we should be storing collections of items.
-We need a different collection that allows us to (just like variables) give names to data, and retrieve data based on that name (So we can store data for `Hotel`, and retrieve data for `Hotel`).
+We need a different collection that allows us to (just like variables) give names to data, and retrieve data based on that name (So we can store data for `Hotel` and retrieve data for `Hotel`).

 Once again, Python saves the day!
 In comes the dictionary: